4

 5

-groups on medium tracks.
+groups to go on different tracks.

 60